High School Hero

 Mr. Shultz shook his head slowly, his lips pressed in a tight line.
 "You should have thought of that when Kelly told you to stop.
 You let the wrong head do your thinking."

 "Yeah, well, if I lose my ride she'll lose a lot more than that.
 And so will you."

 Taking a step back, Mr. Shultz put his hands on his hips and said, "Don't threaten me, Billy."

 Billy's retort died on his lips when the school security officer stepped into the room.
-Corporal Rollings was a county deputy assigned to the high school.
+Corporal Rollings was a New Hanover County deputy assigned to South Hanover High School.
 The look he gave Billy made the teen's blood run cold.

 Rollings pointed at Billy.
 "You, come with me."

 "Where are we going?"
 Billy asked.
 The defiant tone he'd used toward Mr. Shultz was gone.